shakiba/og4j/README.md

 #### Usage

+This package doesn't include neither HTTP client nor HTML parser, so you can use it with whatever you prefer.

-Please see [test](src/test/java/me/shakiba/og4j/OpenGraphTest.java) for usage example.
+Please see [test class](src/test/java/me/shakiba/og4j/OpenGraphTest.java) for usage example with [jsoup](jsoup.org).

 #### Maven